Hey, fellow pet lovers!

 - Adopt a shelter pet or help your local shelter by donating money, food or blankets.

-When we decided we wanted a little friend for Nia to grow up alongside, we went to our local shelter three times before deciding to finally get a puppy aka, little Lily.
-However, it was so awful leaving the countless innocent dogs that were all searching for their forever homes, every time I left empty-handed I felt so guilty for not giving a dog that second chance they so rightly deserved.
-Nevertheless, it had to be the right choice for Nia as we really weren’t too sure how she was going to react so we opted for a little puppy who we could train and whose history we knew from day one.
+When we decided we wanted a little friend for Nia to grow up alongside, we went to our local shelter three times before deciding to get a puppy aka, little Lily finally.
+However, it was so awful leaving the countless innocent dogs that were all searching for their forever homes, every time I went empty-handed I felt so guilty for not giving a dog that second chance they so rightly deserved.
+Nevertheless, it had to be the right choice for Nia as we weren’t too sure how she was going to react so we opted for a little puppy who we could train and whose history we knew from day one.

-However, if your thinking about getting a pet for the first time then I would highly suggest going to your local shelter and giving a pet in need a loving home.
-So many innocent cats and dogs are euthanized each year because there simply aren’t enough homes out there.
-This really breaks my heart and another aim of National Mutt Day is to persuade the public to consider adopting a canine companion from a shelter instead of opting straight for a puppy.
+However, if you’re thinking about getting a pet for the first time, then I would highly suggest going to your local shelter and giving a pet in need a loving home.
+So many innocent cats and dogs are euthanised each year because there simply aren’t enough homes out there.
+This breaks my heart and another aim of National Mutt Day is to persuade the public to consider adopting a canine companion from a shelter instead of opting straight for a puppy.
 Lastly, if you are not in a position to adopt a pet in need but still want to help out your local shelter this National Mutt Day then why not donate essential items such as food, treats, toys, bedding and so on.
-Every little donation makes a huge difference to the animals who end up in these shelters.
+Every little donation makes a massive difference to the animals who end up in these shelters.